gordonwatts/hep-programming-hints/hist-hints.md

 Labels can contains `LaTeX` (and should for `eta` ($\eta$) and `pt` ($p_{T}$)).
 If you are using a f-string or `str.format(...)` that the curly LaTeX braces must be escaped.
 Make sure you surround the math symbols with `$`!!

 The storage type is either `Int64` or `Weight`.
-If you are doing just counts in the histogrma, use `.Int64()`.
+If you are doing just counts in the histogram, use `.Int64()`.
 If you are building a weighted histogram (say with mc weights) then use `.Weight()`.
 You can use only one of the two.
-Both will result in an error.
+Do not use both!
+You'll get an error ("Hist object has no attribute XXX")

 ## Filling a histogram with data